 The immediate solution is to improve the deployment of reserves in synchronized reserve events by requiring the capability to use an electronic signal for all synchronized reserves.
-The current archaic communications technology has been a source of slow response times.
+The archaic telephone communications technology has been a source of slow response times.
 Phone calls are not an effective or efficient method for deploying resources for immediate response.
 The MMU recommends that to minimize lag and improve performance, PJM use an electronic synchronized reserve event notification process for all resources and that all resources be required to have the ability to receive and respond to the notifications.
-PJM plans to partially adopt this recommendation by implementing an electronic deployment of reserves in December 2024.
+On December 17, 2024, PJM partially adopted this recommendation by implementing an electronic deployment of reserves via an augmented dispatch signal, but PJM does not require that resources be able to receive this signal.

-PJM stakeholders approved a joint PJM/MMU proposal to implement an electronic communications and reserve deployment process.
 Along with changes to the deployment process, PJM and the MMU have worked with generators to identify circumstances where reserves were not accurately measured based on the energy and reserve offer parameters.
 More broadly, the MMU's proposal is to buy the correct amount of reserves.
 No increase in demand is required.
-There has been no change in the need for/demand for reserves.
+There has been no change in the need/demand for reserves.
 PJM ignored the supply side.
 The issue is that resources have not provided the reserves that were offered and paid for.
 With the improved communications, instead of buying more MW of poorly performing reserves, PJM will be able to accurately recognize the actual supply of reserves and to more efficiently deploy them in synchronized reserve events.
-PJM should remove the 30 percent increase to the synchronized reserve reliability requirement in place from May 2023 through the first nine months of 2024.
+PJM should remove the 30 percent increase to the synchronized reserve reliability requirement in place from May 2023 through 2024.